larpo1/lavanda-website/src/pages/blog/2019-11-01-lavanda-launches-the-professional-host-alliance.md

 title: Lavanda launches the Professional Host Alliance
 date: 2019-11-01T14:32:20.723Z
 description: >-
-  Lavanda launches the Professional Host Alliance; the independent global body of short-term rental operators and property managers whose mission is to build trust and accelerate professionalisation of a sustainable global alternative accommodation sector.
+  At Lavanda our mission is to develop, enable and accelerate a trusted, professional and sustainable short-term rental sector.

+  We’re now taking that mission to the next level.
 featuredpost: true
 featuredimage: /img/logotype-orange-3x.png
 tags:
   - ''
 ---
-At Lavanda our mission is to develop, enable and accelerate a trusted, professional and sustainable short-term rental sector.

-We’re now taking that mission to the next level.

 Today Lavanda is launching the **Professional Host Alliance**, a global initiative that recognises short-term rental operators and property managers as key stakeholders in alternative accommodation ecosystem - and critically an audience that is both platform-agnostic and independent of the major OTAs.

 ## What is the Professional Host Alliance?